desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-[ Prefixing the first label verbatim minimizes the number of hash calculations that need to be performed by the Child DNS Operator and the Parental Agent, and also facilitates discovery of unprocessed Signaling Records by Parental Agent by means of NSEC walking the Signaling Domain.
+[ Prefixing the first label verbatim minimizes the number of hash calculations that need to be performed by the Child DNS Operator and the Parental Agent, and also facilitates discovery of unprocessed Signaling Records by the Parental Agent by means of NSEC walking the Signaling Domain.
 (If the first label was part of the hash, the Parental Agent would not be able to infer the Child's name.) ]